-In their response, management suggests that this IGCE could not be used completely for comparison purposes.
+In their response, management quotes the draft price negotiation memorandum that states the IGCE was not used for comparison to the contractor's quoted labor hours because it does not warrant a level of confidence in its accuracy.
 However, the final price negotiation memorandum states that the IGCE was in fact used to evaluate the proposal.
 Management also states that the ordering activity considered the level of effort and mix of labor/skill categories proposed and made a determination that the total price was reasonable for the effort.
 However, there is no indication that other price evaluation techniques outside the IGCE comparison were used to evaluate the labor mix and level of effort.
 Therefore, we maintain that use of the poorly developed IGCE compromised the price reasonableness determination.